 Do all au pairs hold a driver’s license in their home country?

-Au Pair in America requires every au pair to have a valid home country driver’s license and requests that each au pair obtains an International Driving Permit (IDP) before leaving for the United States.
+Au Pair in America requires every au pair to hold a valid driver’s license in their home country.
+We also request that au pairs obtain an International Driving Permit (IDP) before leaving for the United States.
 Au Pair in America strongly recommends that au pairs obtain a local state driver’s license as soon as possible.

 How can au pairs learn more about how to drive in the U.S. before arrival?